-It feels like all of my posts start with an excuse about how busy my week has been, and this week is no exception.
+It feels like all of my posts start with an excuse about how busy my week has been.
+This week is no exception.
+I’ve taken part in some CrossFit sessions, Southampton Tri Club’s Tim Wilks Day triathlon, and Red Skye Sportive.
 Hopefully, I will have more time for blogging in a month’s time when the season winds down.
 Although if Ironman were to have their way, I’d be entering another couple of events this year!

 Tuesday started with a great SUTRI strength and conditioning session with Olly from SolentAthlete.
 We did some technique work and deadlifts.
 I really appreciated the mobility drills as I feel like my joints are seizing up :-S

 This was followed by another session on Thursday morning where we did plenty of box squats.
 Olly described the final section of the session as “a tasty posterior chain workout”, which was rounded off with foam rollers and stretching, which felt like torture, even though I know it’s good for me!

 On Saturday, I took part in ‘Tim Wilks Day’ with Southampton Tri Club.
 It is a fantastic event that is held in memory of a triclub member who sadly passed away shortly after finishing a local triathlon.
 The committee did a brilliant job organising it and I was grateful to the volunteers for supporting us.
 The event consists of a 400m timed pool swim; a 10-mile time trial and a 4km run in the New Forest… however, transitions are not timed as the events take place in different locations.